 Earlier in his career, Mike held leadership positions with General Electric and Pillsbury, where he helped design Best Practices for business transition and integration.
 In the public sector, he served as Executive Director of Employment, Training, and Associated Economic Development activities in Maryland.

-Business Facilities has lost a friend and a mentor,” said Ted Coene, co-president of Group C Media, publisher of Business Facilities.
+Business Facilities has lost a friend and a mentor,” said Ted Coene, co-president of Group C Media, Chief Business Officer of Business Facilities.
 “Mike’s think tanks were a highlight of LiveXchange, and his leadership and wise counsel were essential to the development of our magazine.
 We will miss him, and we extend our deepest condolences to his family.”